blakusnaku/blakusnaku-study-dashboard/README.md

   *🧩 “Day 13 – SQL to Power BI Sales Dashboard”*
 - Merged SQL, Python, and Power BI workflows — foundation for the “Pipeline Flow” phase.

+📅 **October 11, 2025** - Version 1.2**
+🎨 **Theme:** Integration & Versioned Baseline

+Version 1.2 marks the **official baseline release** of the Study Dashboard — a refined, fully-structured version that merges design, functionality, and integration clarity across the entire data learning pipeline.

+### 🔧 Key Updates
+- Established **v1.2 as the official baseline** for all future versions and dashboard references.
+- Integrated a new **web scraping module** within the 100-day learning plan to expand data handling coverage.
+- Finalized the **visual hierarchy** (title 20 pt, KPI 36 pt) and standardized **hex color palette** for uniform styling.
+- Improved the **Phase Progress Overview** layout and enhanced KPI readability across dashboard sections.
+- Added a **version tag footer**: `blakusnaku_study_dashboard v1.2` on the lower-right corner for visual version tracking.
+- Aligned **Power BI design conventions** with Excel baselines for consistency across tools.

+### 🧠 Focus
+This version represents the **integration stage** of your data learning journey — connecting the earlier Excel foundations with SQL, Python, and Power BI workflows into a unified, trackable system.
+It serves as the *anchor point* for subsequent versions (v1.3 → v2.0), ensuring all future updates build upon a standardized and measurable baseline.

 ---

 ### **📈 Current Stats (as of October 10, 2025)**